santhanamhari/Automated-Line-Labelling-Dataset/README.md

 - `group.py` performs initial grouping and fine-tuned grouping based on a heap's priority for grouping.

-To generate the dataset, run the following line of code:
+To generate the sample dataset, run the following line of code:

 ```sh
 python3 code/main.py